BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Key Takeaways

-• The demand for dental professionals is growing, making BDS in India a strong career option with ample opportunities in private practice, government hospitals, and teaching.
+• The demand for dental professionals is growing, making BDS a strong career option in private practice, government hospitals, and teaching.

-• The future of BDS in India looks promising with increasing career opportunities both in India and abroad, especially for those pursuing specialisations through MDS.
+• The future of BDS looks promising with increasing opportunities in India and abroad, especially for those pursuing specialisations through MDS.

-To pursue BDS in India, you need to complete your 12th grade with Physics, Chemistry, and Biology, and secure the required marks.
-Additionally, clearing the NEET exam is mandatory for admission to most BDS colleges in India
+To pursue BDS in India, you need to complete your 12th grade with Physics, Chemistry, and Biology and secure the required marks.
+Clearing NEET UG is mandatory for admission to all DCI-recognised dental colleges.

 1. Educational Qualifications:

-• You must have completed 12th grade with Physics, Chemistry, and Biology as mandatory subjects.
+• Completed 12th grade with Physics, Chemistry, and Biology as mandatory subjects.

 2. Age Criteria:

-• You must be at least 17 years old by December 31st of the year of admission.
+• Minimum 17 years old by 31 December of the year of admission.

-• There is no upper age limit for applying to BDS colleges in India.
+• No upper age limit for BDS admission.

 3. NEET Qualification:

-If you’re considering a career in medicine, a detailed guide on the NEET exam pattern can be helpful.
-It covers all the essential information you need to know about the exam.
+If you are considering a career in medicine, a detailed guide on the NEET exam pattern covers all the essential information.

 BDS Duration